Ruslan-dev-Free-Fire/File-Encoding-Sorter--WebApp-/README.md

 ## Contact

-For support or to report issues, please email `noreply@ruslan-dff.pro`.
+For support or to report issues, please email `info@ruslan-dff.pro`.

 ## Acknowledgments